 As an example, a 138 g/km effective target would require only a cut of 5% compared with today's levels.
 Preliminary figures for the first months of 2010 indicate that carmakers continue to make progress at a rate of approximately 3%, which would bring them within a razor-thin margin of hitting regulatory targets five years in advance.

-ence life and the second secon All available evidence points towards carmakers in Europe heading for very significant 'overcompliance' with the CO2 regulation and are hence likely to hit the
+headinence like All available evidence points towards carmakers in Europe heading for very significant 'overcompliance' with the CO2 regulation and are hence likely to hit the

 4. Status and progress by Member State